PedroJNS/STL-files-for-3D-printed-spheroid-generator/README.md

 # STL-files-for-3D-printed-spheroids-generator

-These are all the STL files for 3D printing the spheroids generator (for 24-well plate) as described in X et al., 202X.
+These are all the STL files for 3D printing the spheroids generator as described in X et al., 202X.

 The printing dimesions should be as follows for the file,